USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 4. Pivot to USBSTOR for the serial number, then to NTUSER.DAT mount-point history for that serial to confirm the user account that mounted it.

-5. Cross-reference with file-system access timestamps for files of interest in the same window.
+5. Cross-reference with filesystem access timestamps for files of interest in the same window.
+Add recycle bin, browser history, and LNK files for completeness.

 Unauthorised peripheral connection#